Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Building ModalWX:
 (interaction time ~1hr)
 Should you build this app?
-1. To evaluate the improved efficiency of a Modal app over a WIMP app.
+1. To evaluate the improved efficiency of a Modal IDE over a WIMP IDE.
-In this case the task is navigating a 9000 line codebase.
-2. If you want to evaluate Modal for your app's GUI.
-3. If you are already a wxWidgets developer.
+2. If you are already a wxWidgets developer.
 The process is relatively brief in this case
 and this toolkit gives you a GUI design alternative to WIMP
 that you can start using right away.